Tags API

 tag = json.loads(response.text)

-print "ID: %s, Name: %s" % (tag['id'], tag['name'])
+print ("ID: %s, Name: %s" % (tag['id'], tag['name']))

-# Get all subjects tagged
+# Get all objects tagged

 response = requests.get('https://alation.yourcompany.com/integration/tag/Employees/subject/', headers=headers)

-subjects = json.loads(response.text)
+objects = json.loads(response.text)

-for subject in subjects:
+for object in objects:

-print "ID: %s, URL: %s" % (subject['subject']['id'], subject['subject']['url'])
+print ("ID: %s, URL: %s" % (object['subject']['id'], object['subject']['url']))

 # Remove a tag